Roman-Supernova-PIT/detect_supernova/.github/ISSUE_TEMPLATE/PR_TEMPLATE.md

 ---
-name: "Pull Request for detect_supernova"
+name: "Pull Request for sidecar"
 about: Create a pull request to submit new or updated code to the repository
 title: "[PR]: "
 labels: possible solution